llama-risk/docs-gho/docs/concepts/how-gho-works/gho-implementation.md

 If a user supplies USDC and would like to borrow GHO, there is no requirement for a user to have supplied GHO.
 Instead, the Aave Protocol calls the GHO contract and mints GHO on demand.
 When repaying GHO debt, GHO is burned via smart contracts when the amount repaid exceeds the interest to pay, rather than going back to the suppliers.

 This provides more flexibility than regular assets in the pool.
-As GHO is minted on demand, the user does not have to rely on assets being supplied.
+GHO is minted on demand, so the user does not have to rely on the supplied assets.

 ## The GHO Oracle Price is Fixed at One U.S. Dollar

-No matter what the market price is, the Aave Protocol will always value 1 GHO at the equivalent value of 1 USD, regardless of market price.
+Regardless of market price, the Aave Protocol will always value 1 GHO at the equivalent value of 1 USD, regardless of market price.
 This helps to maintain stability.

 As the price is fixed, it creates immediate opportunities to help GHO maintain its peg.